AI Engineering Patterns: The Future of Intelligent Systems

 Thread Safety and Alternatives

-Whilst the above implementation uses multiprocessing for resource management in AI systems, especially when dealing with CPU-bound tasks, the latest Python features in version 3.13 enhance the asyncio library, providing more robust tools for asynchronous programming.
-These improvements can be beneficial for handling concurrent tasks in AI systems that are I/O-bound.
+Whilst the above implementation uses asyncio for resource management in AI systems, especially for I/O-bound tasks, Python 3.13 enhances the asyncio library, providing more robust tools for asynchronous programming.
+These improvements are beneficial for handling concurrent tasks in AI systems that are I/O-bound.
+Notably, Python 3.13 introduces new coroutine features that simplify asynchronous coding, making the Singleton pattern more efficient in such contexts.

 Python Version Compatibility